Iain Maclean, I.D.Maclean, ID Maclean, TheMaclean, Maclean - artist and writer

-I’m a Scottish, Polish/Swedish mongrel, born and brought up in Zambia (on the Congo border) and Zimbabwe.
+I’m a Scottish, Polish/Swedish mongrel, born in Zambia (on the Congo border) and Zimbabwe.
 The names of both the town and country of my birth no longer exist.

 In terms of art, my earliest direct influences were African in the form of wood and soapstone carvings and stick-figure paintings for the tourist trade.